aws-samples/building-bots-on-aws/3_ChatBot/README.md

 1. Scroll down until you see the **API Endpoint** section and copy the **Endpoint** URL.
 1. Go back to the Slack app configuration page.
 1. In the left menu, choose **Event Subscriptions** and turn **Enable Events** on.
-1. Paste the API Gateway endpoint you copied in the Lambda console in step 4 to the **Request URL** textbox and add "/slackevents" to the end of it and press Tab.
+1. Paste the API Gateway endpoint you copied in the Lambda console to the **Request URL** textbox and add "/slackevents" to the end of it and press Tab.
 You should see a **Verified** label.

     ![Endpoint verified](../images/slack-verified.png)